edprince/dissertation/chapters/lit-review.md

 Internet increased from just 2.1% in 2005 to 24.4% in 2018” (ITWeb, 2018).
-Containing a large number of developing countries, by looking at Africa as a whole, and Kenya as a microcosm - we can see there is a likelihood of a fast network future - and with the plateau in Moore’s Law, a likelihood of stagnation in CPU performance increases.
+Containing a large number of developing countries, by looking at Africa as a whole, and Kenya as a microcosm - we can see there is a likelihood of a fast network future.
+With the plateau in Moore’s Law, a likelihood of stagnation in CPU performance increases.

-A fast network future may lead to an emergence in prioritisation of CPU-based optimisation, over decreasing app sizes - which would have an increasingly negligible effect as network speeds improve.
+A fast network future may lead to an emergence in prioritisation of CPU-based optimisation.
 There has also been extensive research on optimization over networks already - reducing content, using CDN’s, compressing content, utilising browser caching techniques (Iliev 2014), and front end optimisations for modern devices.
 This research will avoid